Key takeaways

 The checkout abandonment rate goes further along the purchase process than the equivalent for shopping carts.
 The former is the percentage of people who start the checkout process but never complete it.

-As with the shopping cart metric, a high checkout abandonment rate signals some issues with the complexity of the process.
+As with the shopping cart metric, a high checkout abandonment rate signals some potential issues with the complexity of the process.
 It would help if you reduced these as much as possible.

 How can this metric be improved?